-- 01) Equivalent aftermarket air filters/ flame arresters available on the market are allowed. - The ducting between the flame arrester and throttle body/ intake manifold inlet/ compressor may be modified or aftermarket. - 02) Blow-by oil system may be installed.
+- 01) Equivalent aftermarket air filters/ flame arresters available on the market are allowed. - The ducting between the flame arrester and throttle body/ intake manifold inlet/ compressor may be modified or aftermarket.
+The air intake manifold may be reinforced at the extremities with screws, rivets, or by adding a metal plate fixed on the sides.
+No other modification, internal or external is allowed.
+Intake manifold must always conform to the original model. - 02) Blow-by oil system may be installed. - 03) Fuel pump ducting may be reinforced with cable ties.

 - 01) RPM limiter function may be bypassed or eliminated.
 CDI unit may be modified or aftermarket.
 Ignition timing may be changed.
 Modifications to the original equipment ignition pickup mount will be allowed.
 Original equipment charging system must be used.
-No other ignition system modifications will be allowed. - 02) Flywheel cover may be modified to accept a crankshaft-end bearing support. - 03) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 04) Relocation of electrical components (e.g., battery, box or housing) is allowed in order to fit an aftermarket exhaust system (only the strict minimum needed). - 05) Ignition timing may be altered by slotting ignition trigger mounting plate.
+No other ignition system modifications will be allowed. - 02) Flywheel cover may be modified to accept a crankshaft-end bearing support. - 03) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 04) Relocation of electrical components (e.g., battery, box or housing) is allowed in order to fit an aftermarket exhaust system (only the strict minimum needed).

+- 05) Ignition timing may be altered by slotting ignition trigger mounting plate.
 An adapter plate may be used for the sole purpose of relocating the ignition trigger. - 06) The alternator and the flywheel may be modified or aftermarket.

 - 01) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - O2) RPM limiter function may be bypassed or eliminated.
-CDI ECU unit may be modified or aftermarket.
+CDI ECU unit may be modified.
 No aftermarket units are allowed.
 Ignition timing may be changed.
 Modifications to the original equipment ignition pickup mount will be allowed.
 Original equipment charging system must be used.
 No other ignition system modifications will be allowed.
 Engine temperature sensors may be disabled. - 03) Aftermarket spark plugs with a different heat rating may be used.

-- 01) Impeller housing, stator vane assembly, pump mounting plate and/or pump shoe may be modified or aftermarket.-No titanium driveshaft, impeller housing or stator vane assemblies.
+- 01) Impeller housing, stator vane assembly, pump mounting plate and/or pump shoe may be modified or aftermarket.
+No titanium driveshaft, impeller housing or stator vane assemblies.
 Impeller may be modified or aftermarket.
 Pump nozzle and directional nozzle may be modified or aftermarket.
 Overall length of the complete pump and nozzle assembly may be no more than 50.00mm longer than original equipment.
 Aftermarket nozzle-trim systems may be used. - O2) Additional cooling fittings may be installed.
 Visibility spout must be removed or plugged.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
 Couplers, bearing housing and driveshaft may be modified or aftermarket provided they maintain a 1:1 drive ratio between the engine and the pump. - 03) The reverse gate must be removed. - 04) It is authorized to change the floating ring and the c-clip on the transmission shaft, being able to leave the c-clip fixed on the floating ring, welding both pieces or with another system of union.